Placements (Overview)

 Above Headline

-In the Placement positioning settings (Advanced Ads > Settings > Pro), you can choose if you want to embed this placement using JavaScript or PHP.
-Both methods handle pages differently.
+In the Placement positioning settings (Advanced Ads > Settings > Pro), you can choose between two injection methods:

 Before and After Content